 The biggest question you will hear is “don’t you worry they will want to keep the baby?”.
 Now, this was a fear when my husband and I went to our initial consultation just because of a failed adoption experience.
 But Jim was thorough in explaining why we had nothing to be concerned about; we were able to completely put aside that fear.
 So we had to explain why there was no worry on many occasions.
 Many were just curious about the process in general and they had questions about the carrier.
 It was nice to be an advocate for both the process and to the generosity and kindness of the carriers.

 We’re so thankful for Julie’s willingness to share their process with such detail and vulnerability.
-If you are interested learning more about the process of growing your family through surrogacy, click here.
+If you are interested in learning more about the process of growing your family through surrogacy, click here.

 Photo: Jeniffer Araújo